-Frequently Asked Questions & Answers on the Lay Celebrant Profession
+Frequently Asked Questions & Answers about the Lay Celebrant Profession

 People choose a humanist lay celebrant for many reasons: because they don’t identify with any official religion and its rites, or because they want to reconcile different beliefs inclusively within their circle of relatives and friends.
 There are many reasons for contacting a celebrant: the underlying motive is the desire to experience an important transition in your life through a ceremony which is unique, planned and created especially – in every moment – for you.
 No dogmas or sterile and pre-packaged vows.
 At the heart of everything is you, your life and your story.
 Unique and special.